wrench-project/wrench/doc/wrench_102.md

 See [this page](@ref guide-102-simplestorage) for  concrete examples of interactions with a `wrench::SimpleStorageService`.

-## Interacting with compute services #               {#wrench-102-WMS-services-compute}
+## Interacting with compute services #               {#wrench-102-controller-services-compute}

-### The Job abstraction #                            {#wrench-102-WMS-services-compute-job}
+### The Job abstraction #                            {#wrench-102-controller-services-compute-job}

-The main activity of a WMS is to execute workflow tasks on compute services.
+The main activity of an execution controller is to execute workflow tasks on compute services.
-Rather than  submitting tasks directly to compute services, a WMS must create "jobs", which  can comprise multiple tasks and involve data copy/deletion operations.
-The job abstraction is powerful and greatly simplifies the task1 of a WMS  while affording flexibility.
+Rather than  submitting tasks directly to compute services, an execution controller must create "jobs", which  can comprise multiple tasks and involve data copy/deletion operations.
+The job abstraction is powerful and greatly simplifies the task of an execution controller  while affording flexibility.

-There are two kinds of jobs in WRENCH: `wrench::PilotJob` and `wrench::StandardJob`.
-A pilot job (sometimes called a "placeholder job" in the literature) is a concept that is mostly relevant for batch scheduling.
-In a nutshell, it is a job that allows late binding of tasks to resources.
-It is submitted to a compute service (provided that service supports pilot jobs), and when it starts it just looks to the WMS like a temporary (bare-metal) compute service to which standard jobs can be submitted.
+**There are three kinds of jobs in WRENCH**: `wrench::CompoundJob`, `wrench::StandardJob`, and `wrench::PilotJob`.

+A **Compound Job** is simply  set of actions to be performed, with possible control dependencies between actions.
+It is the most generic, flexible, and expressive kind of job.
+See the API documentation for the `wrench::CompoundJob` class and the examples in the `examples/action_api` directory.
+The other types of jobs below are actually implemented internally as compound jobs.

-The most common kind of job is the **standard job**.
-A standard job is a unit of execution by which a WMS tells a compute service to do a set of operations.
-More specifically, in its most complete form, a standard job specifies:
+A **Standard Job** is a specific kind of job designed for **workflow** applications.
+In its most complete form, a standard job specifies:

-  - A set (in fact a vector) of `wrench::WorkflowTask` to execute, so that each task1 without all its predecessors in the set is ready;
+  - A set (in fact a vector) of `std::shared_ptr<wrench::WorkflowTask>` to execute, so that each task without all its predecessors in the set is ready;

-  - A `std::map` of `<wrench::WorkflowFile*, std::shared_ptr<wrench::StorageService>>`
+  - A `std::map` of `<std::shared_ptr<wrench::DataFile>>, std::shared_ptr<wrench::StorageService>>`
     pairs that specifies from which storage services particular input files should be read and to which storage services output files should be written;